Hinatatata/CResUNet/README.md

 # CResUNet

+We propose a coordination attention residual U-Net(CResU-Net) model designed to better capture the dynamic spatiotemporal correlations of high-resolution SST.
 CResU-Net is a deep learning model that integrates coordinate attention mechanisms, multiple residual modules, and depthwise separable convolutions.

-File Structure
+## File Structure

 batch_generator.py: Handles batch generation for training.